HaraldBregu/Design_Patterns_With_Swift/README.md

 ========================================

 Hello and Welcome!
-The goal of this repository is to provide examples for each of the [23 Gang of Four design patterns](https://en.wikipedia.org/wiki/Design_Patterns) with real world examples.
+The goal of this repository is to provide examples for each of the [23 Gang of Four design patterns](https://en.wikipedia.org/wiki/Design_Patterns) +1 with real world examples.

+Programming design patterns are commonly used solutions to recurring problems in software development.
+They are tried and tested approaches that have been refined over time to help developers write efficient, reliable, and maintainable code.
+These patterns encapsulate best practices and provide a way for developers to structure their code in a way that is both organized and understandable.
+By using design patterns, developers can improve the quality of their code and reduce the time and effort required to create new software.
+Understanding and using programming design patterns is an essential skill for any software developer looking to create robust and scalable applications.

 ## Classification